theijattomoto/s3-zigbee-gateway/README.md

 ### `database_aligner.py` — `DatabaseAligner`

 All PostgreSQL/local-CSV alignment logic for the node list.
-Every DB method opens its own `psycopg2` connection and closes it in a `finally` block (i.e. no connection pooling).
+Every DB method opens its own connection via `db_connection.get_connection()` and closes it in a `finally` block (i.e. no connection pooling) — previously each of these 9 call sites had its own hardcoded `psycopg2.connect(user='radxa', port='5432', database='serial-gateway-program')`; now they all go through the shared helper instead.

 - **`basic_exec(*args)`** — runs an arbitrary `(query_string, data)` pair.
 - **`DB_delete_node_DB(*args)`** — deletes a node row from `node_database`.